 - M. Mauch, K. C. Noland and S. Dixon, “Using Musical Structure to Enhance Automatic Chord Transcription”, in Proceedings of the 10th International Conference on Music Information Retrieval (ISMIR 2009), 2009, 231-236.

 - [More Details] [BIBTEX]

-- M. Mauch, “Automatic Chord Transcription from Audio Using Computational Models of Musical Context”, PhD thesis, 2010.
+- M. Mauch, “Automatic Chord Transcription from Audio Using Computational Models of Musical Context”, PhD thesis, University of London Queen Mary, 2010.

 - [More Details] [BIBTEX] [URL (ext.)]